 Your vehicle is very similar to your own body – it’s intricate, unique, and requires proper upkeep and maintenance to operate at peak performance.
 Mechanical or electrical problems with your car develop over time and slowly become apparent the more you drive, and the more stress you put on it without proper maintenance.

-Discovering a car problem early will avoid complex repairs and their subsequent financial expenses, but more importantly, regular vehicle check-ups could save your life on the road.
+Discovering a car problem early will avoid complex repairs and their subsequent financial expenses (especially if you don’t have auto insurance), but more importantly, regular vehicle check-ups could save your life on the road.
 Therefore, always stay vigilant and look for these five signs that could tell you your car is in need of repairs ASAP.

 The first indicator that something is wrong with your vehicle will come from the inside and will require a careful listen in order to determine the potential cause of the problem and its severity.
 Sometimes, the problem has just occurred and you can safely drive your car to the mechanic yourself, while others will require you to stop immediately and call a tow truck.